NaikVedhas/7Tracks/README.md

 7 Tracks is a next-gen music streaming platform bringing power back to artists and users through Web3!
 This is the V2 of Tune~Trax

-⚠️ **Please Note**: This project is **not open source**.
-The codebase is private and not intended for public contribution or redistribution.

 ## 🌐 Live Demo
 [✨ View Live Project](https://7tracks.pages.dev)